bortexz/MeanCourse/Exercices/Exercise_02/README.md

 His second-hand goods can be of two different types, pieces and full spacecrafts.

-Of each of the types, we know for sure every resource has an ID.
+Of each type, we know for sure every resource has an ID.
 Each piece must have a type, and each spacecraft must have a model.
 The other attributes are optional.
-E.G, a piece could have this attributes:
+E.G, a piece could have these attributes:

     {
         _id: 'ObjectID',